 - Overwatch has Genji, a cybernetic ninja who wouldn't look out of place in Metal Gear Solid.

-- Phoenix Wright: Ace Attorney: Justice For All managed to sneak ninja into the series with the introduction of the "Jammin' Ninja" Show Within a Show.
+- Phoenix Wright: Ace Attorney: Justice for All managed to sneak ninja into the series with the introduction of the "Jammin' Ninja" Show Within a Show.
+Kay Faraday from the spinoff Ace Attorney Investigations: Miles Edgeworth prefers the Jammin' Ninja to the Steel Samurai (Miles Edgeworth's franchise of choice), which she seems to pattern her "Great Thief" persona on.

 - As mentioned above, the Fuschia Gym in the first and second generations of Pokemon games.
 In the third gen, there's a trainer class called the Ninja Boy; the fifth gen has the Bug type Accelgor and the Shadow Triad; and gen six introduces the Water/Dark type Greninja, which throws shuriken made of compressed water as its signature move and learns various other ninja techniques.